ISRO: Geosynchronous Satellite Launch Vehicle

-Geosynchronous Satellite Launch Vehicle was envisaged in 1990s to transfer significant payloads to geostationary orbit.
+The Geosynchronous Satellite Launch Vehicle is a medium-lift launch vehicle which was envisaged in 1990s to transfer significant payloads to geostationary orbit.
 ISRO initially had a great problem realising GSLV as the development of CE-7.5 in India took a decade.
 The US had blocked India from obtaining cryogenic technology from Russia, leading India to develop its own cryogenic engines.

 Decade-wise summary of GSLV Launches: